Donotalo/playground-8bjr8a2j/lessons/lesson08.md

-To properly load Linux kernel in QEMU, additional storage is required that will hold the following:
-1. U-Boot environment to load Linux kernel and specify Linux kernel command line.
-2. Linux kernel binary.
-3. Filesystem where Linux will boot.

-This section of the tutorial will prepare the storage for Linux booting.
+A storage is needed to hold the Linux kernel.
+This section will prepare the storage and copy necessary files in it.
+As we'll be running everything virtually, the storage will also be virtual.

 # Creating Storage